ellasig/GER/readme.md

 # Movie rating / Info website
-This site lists movies and tv shows added by the admins.
+This is a movie and TV show information website that provides users with a list of movies and TV shows added by the administrators.
+Users can browse through the available movies and TV shows and view their ratings, favorites and other information.

-Users can create accounts to save movies to favorites. (not working) Admin users can add movies to the website (not working)
+Adding movies, implementing the favorites and ratings features are currently in progress.

 ## Setting up the application
 	Create database with script found in /database-config